 Arizer AIR 2 Disassembled - breaking vapes down and gettin' all up in there!

 Arizer is one of the most trusted names in the vaporizer industry and their vapes are known for top tier build quality and performance.
 Their first portable on the scene was the Arizer Solo which quickly gained a huge following for being one of the first pocket vapes capable of producing clouds on par with desktop vaporizers.
 A couple years after the Solo's release the Arizer Air was created to provide the same thick, flavorful vapor in a slimmer and more pocket friendly form.
-This year Arizer dropped the Solo 2 and Air 2, upgraded models with improved battery life, quicker heat up times and LED displays with full single digit temperature control.
+Arizer dropped the Solo 2 and Air 2, upgraded models with improved battery life, quicker heat up times and LED displays with full single digit temperature control.
 This Summer we did a full teardown of the Solo II and now the Air II is getting the same treatment.

 Reminder: Disassembling your vape will void the warranty, do not follow along with us.

 New Screen and Controls

 Heater Cover Removal